pixolin/scroll-to-anchor/readme.txt

 Some users reported conflicts with other plugins, which (ab-)use anchor tags for various reasons.
 To avoid issues, this plugin already excludes Woocommerce Tabs and Bootstrap Accordions, but you _could_ still run into issues with themes or plugins.
 To deal with this, you can add one or more CSS class names for sections, in which this plugin should be disabled.
 Although this is a little more complicated than I hoped for, it seems to be the best workaround.
 I'm happy to hear your thoughts, how this might even be improved in the future.

 I made this plugin because I love WordPress.
 Period.
-I don't ask for donations, no upsell, no sketch of the team. **But I would love to get your feedback to learn more.**
+I won't ask for donations, no upsell, no sketch of the team.
+**But I love to get your feedback to learn more.**

 == Installation ==